7 Winter Food Festivals You Won't Want to Miss

 WinterFest, Greenough, Montana

 WinterFest at The Resort at Paws Up, a luxury ranch resort about an hour's drive from Missoula, is an extended weekend for gourmets.
 It features top chefs, wine pairings with a master sommelier, cooking demos and workshops and lots of wintery wilderness adventures.
-Chefs Colby Garrelts and Megan Garrelts, from Kansas City restaurants Bluestem and Rye, will appear, along with Ben Jones, the resort’s executive chef, and other talents.
+Chefs Brooke Williamson and Bruce Kalman will appear, along with winemaker Ehren Jordan, and other talents.

-The WinterFest package includes such cold-weather activities as sleigh rides, ice skating (with speciality cocktails served at a custom ice bar), snowmobile and horseback rides, cross-country skiing and more.
-Try your hand at curling on the ice rink, indulge in a spa treatment, toast marshmallows around a roaring fire, and enjoy live music (don't miss Brian Pounds, a singer-songwriter from NBC's The Voice).
+The WinterFest package includes such cold-weather activities as sleigh rides, ice skating (with specialty cocktails served at a custom ice bar), snowmobile and horseback rides, cross-country skiing and more.
+Try your hand at curling on the ice rink, indulge in a spa treatment, toast marshmallows around a roaring fire, and enjoy live music.
 Finish up the weekend with a guided “Glow-Shoe” snowshoe walk.
 See the website for a schedule and all-inclusive rates.

 Beaver Creek Winter Culinary Weekend, Beaver Creek, Colorado

 Beaver Creek, a World Cup ski destination, warms up guests with fine dining, handcrafted cocktails and great wines during Winter Culinary Weekend, Jan.
-19-22.
-This year, Beaver Creek Resort’s top chefs, and celebrity guest chefs like Carla Hall and Tobie Puttock, will be on hand for cooking sessions and gourmet meals.
+18-21.
+This year, Beaver Creek Resort’s top chefs and celebrity guest chefs will be on hand for cooking sessions and gourmet meals.

 Act fast, if you want tickets to a private dinner in one of the popular other on-mountain cabins, like Allie's Cabin, shown below.
 Some culinary events will be held at Park Hyatt Beaver Creek Resort and Spa or local restaurants (you may even travel to one on a guided snowshoe tour).
 Prices, times and venues vary, so see the website for details.